-The Physician Assistant Program Medical Education Center (MEC) is located in the Baptist Healthplex building which provides a central location for faculty offices and classrooms.
-The MEC houses significant audio-visual media capability and simulated patient care facilities.
-The audio-visual capacity is augmented by the University's Learning Resources Center located in the Leland Speed Library.
-Physician assistant classes are conducted on the Mississippi College campus and at the University of Mississippi College of Medicine campus in Jackson.
-The clinical phase of the Program utilizes a variety of hospital health centers, community health clinics, and private practices across the state.
+The Physician Assistant Program Medical Education Center (MEC) is located in the Baptist Healthplex building, providing a central location for faculty offices and classrooms.
+In addition, the MEC houses significant audio-visual media capability and simulated patient care facilities.
+Physician assistant classes are conducted on the Mississippi College and the University of Mississippi School of Medicine campuses in Jackson.
+The clinical phase of the Program utilizes a variety of hospital health centers, community health clinics, and private practices across the state, across the nation, and around the world.
 With prior approval, students may also choose elective rotations in other localities within the United States or abroad.